About SCISAT

 Tiny and thorough

-SCISAT is the first atmospheric research satellite developed and flown by the Canadian Space Agency (CSA) since ISIS-2 in the early 1970s.
-With a diameter of 112 cm, a height of 104 cm, and a total mass of only 150 kg, tiny SCISAT has a 650-km-high polar orbit, circling the Earth 15 times a day.
-Its scientific instruments—a Fourier-transform spectrometer and another instrument named MAESTRO (for "Measurements of Aerosol Extinction in the Stratosphere and Troposphere Retrieved by Occultation")—use sunlight to identify the gases and particles in the Earth's middle atmosphere.
-The data help us better understand ozone layer depletion.
+SCISAT is the first atmospheric research satellite developed and flown by Canada since ISIS-2 in the early s.
+With a diameter of 112 cm, a height of 104 cm, and a total mass of only 150 kg, tiny SCISAT has a 650-km-high polar orbit, circling Earth 15 times a day.
+Its scientific instruments – ACE-FTS and MAESTRO (for Measurements of Aerosol Extinction in the Stratosphere and Troposphere Retrieved by Occultation) – identify the gases and particles in the atmosphere.
+The data helps us better understand ozone layer depletion.

-SCISAT, Ozone and CFCs
+Ozone and chlorofluorocarbons

-ACE: an important asset for international environmental policy
+SCISAT: an important asset for international environmental policy

 Moving beyond ozone depletion: Climate change and air pollution